Food And Self Control- How Do You Stop Cravings?

 Professor Mischel found that by teaching children a series of mental tricks such as pretending that the treat in front of them was only a picture in their imagination, the kids that could hardly wait for 30 seconds were able to wait for the full 15 minutes.
 As adults we can use similar processes to create delay strategies but keep in mind that they will work best when we have practiced them to the point where it becomes second nature.
 What is great is that by learning how to increase our self control by understanding how our minds work, we are not only able to resist temptations like cake and ice cream, but we are also able to improve our concentration on numerous tasks in life that will ultimately lead to our success.

-Kevin Richardson is one of the most sought after and respected personal trainers in NYC and the creator of Naturally Intense High Intensity Training 10 Minute Workouts.
-You an download a copy of his free weight loss ebook here.
+Kevin Richardson is one of the most sought after and respected personal trainers in New York City and the creator of Naturally Intense High Intensity Training 10 Minute Workouts.
+You can download a copy of his free weight loss ebook here.